GregWaters/Golem/docs/attributes.md

 `@hot` (functions) - Tell the compiler that this function is called often.
 Effect on code-generation is implementation-defined.

 `@cold` (functions) - Tell the compiler that this function is ***not*** called often.
 Effect on code-generation is implementation-defined.

+`@local` (functions) - Assume that this function is not called outside of this translation unit.